jessicasoaresfa/udacity-fend-p2-memory-game/README.md

 - timer is set to zero when the board is refreshed

+#### MOVE COUNTER
-#### MOVE COUNTER: the game displays the current number of moves a user has made.
+- the game displays the current number of moves a user has made

 #### RATING: the game displays a star rating that reflects the player's performance.
 - at the beginning of a game it displays 5 stars.